 In what seems to be direct contrast, the Brazilians see Americans as cold – because of the lack of physical contact (no PDA, we don’t kiss each other on the cheek upon greeting, not as affectionate…), the fact that Americans are incredibly independent (in contrast to the dependent Brazilians, who live with their parents until they get married) and are not as welcoming.

-Sure, you can learn these things in a book or by talking to French or Brazilians in the US – but living abroad, you can actually see the difference yourself.
+Sure, you can learn a bit about these things by reading or by talking to French or Brazilians in the US – but living abroad, you can actually see the difference yourself.
 You will likely return home with both a newfound appreciation for your country, as well as disappointment in how you feel things should be or wish they were.

 Now, I see France as so much more than just the Eiffel Tower, the Louvre and baguettes – I see Brazil as so much more than just bikinis, beaches, soccer and Carnival…I understand all the characteristics and idiosyncrasies of these incredible nations…and how the US compares.